-If the outside temperature drops to 3 °C, the symbol & illuminates in the Triple-Info-Display or the Board-Info-Display as a warning for 72 Instruments and controls icy road conditions.
+If the outside temperature drops to 3 °C, the symbol & illuminates in the Triple-Info-Display or the Board-Info-Display as a warning for icy road conditions.
 The remains illuminated until the temperature reaches at least 5 °C.

-In vehicles with Graphic-Info-Display or Colour-Info-Display, a warning message appears in the display as a warning for icy road conditions.
+In vehicles with Graphic-Info-Display or Color-Info-Display, a warning message appears in the display as a warning for icy road conditions.
 There is no message below -5 °C.